About

 Dung Bui Oct.
 2021 – Secure Computation for Privacy-Preserving Analysis of Medical Data

 Clément Ducros Oct.
-2021 – Linear Codes for Quantum-Resistant Secure Computation (co-advised with Alain Couvreur)
+2021 – Nov.
+2024 Multiparty Computation from the Hardness of Coding Theory (co-advised with Alain Couvreur)

 Eliana Carozza Oct.
 2021 – Quantumly hard algebraic problems and their advanced cryptographic applications (co-advised with Antoine Joux)